-CHSS Faculty are required to use the fillable electronic form CHSS Faculty Annual Review Information (currently located in T: drive) as a template to capture categories and standards of performance.
-WOLC maintains holistic instruments for annual evaluation and FES evaluation (form hosting location TBA).
+CHSS faculty are required to use the fillable electronic form CHSS Faculty Annual Review Information (currently located in the Communication Studies FES Teams Folder) as a template to capture categories and standards of performance.
+Communication Studies maintains holistic instruments for annual evaluation and FES evaluation (form hosting location TBA).
 These instruments provide a framework for Department Promotion and Tenure Advisory Committees (DPTAC) as they conduct annual reviews of progress toward tenure and promotion.
 The instruments are also used as a framework for periodic post-tenure evaluation and for awarding credit for prior service prior to hiring new faculty.